André Brink: Biography

 André Brink was born in Vrede, in the Free State.
 He moved to Lydenburg, where he matriculated at Hoërskool Lydenburg in 1952 with seven distinctions, the second student from the then Transvaal to achieve this feat, and he studied Afrikaans literature in the Potchefstroom University of South Africa.
-His immense attachment with literature carried him to France from 1959 to 1961, where he obtained his degree in comparative literature from Sorbonne University in Paris.
+His attachment with literature carried him to France from 1959 to 1961, where he obtained his degree in comparative literature from Sorbonne University in Paris.

 During his stay, he came across an undeniable fact that changed his mind forever: black students were treated on an equal social basis with other students.
 Back in South Africa, he became one of the most prominent young Afrikaans writers, along with the novelist Etienne Leroux and the poet Breyten Breytenbach, to challenge the apartheid policy of the National party through his writings.
 During a second journey in France between 1967 and 1968, he hardened his political position against apartheid and began writing both in Afrikaans and English to enlarge his audience and outplay the censure he was facing in his native country at the time.

 Indeed, his novel Kennis van die aand (1973) was the first Afrikaans book to be banned by the South African government.
 Brink translated Kennis van die aand into English and published it abroad as Looking on Darkness.
 This was his first self-translation.
 After that, Brink wrote his works simultaneously in English and Afrikaans.
 In 1975, he obtained his PhD in Literature at Rhodes University.

 In 2008, in an echo of a scene from his novel A Chain of Voices, his family was beset by tragedy, when his nephew Adri Brink was murdered in front of his wife and children in their Gauteng home.

-Brink died on a flight from Amsterdam to South Africa, having visited Belgium to receive an honorary doctorate from the Belgian Francophone Université Catholique de Louvain.
+Brink died on 6 February 2015 after suffering a blood clot during a flight from Amsterdam to South Africa, having visited Belgium to receive an honorary doctorate from the Belgian Francophone Université Catholique de Louvain.
 He was married five times.
 Brink's son, Anton Brink, is an artist.